foj0/Gainalyzer/log.md

 * Make it so that you can't save a log without filling in the weight/reps in an exercise card
 * Create an exercise selector dropdown that pulls from the users exercises, default to the most recently added , and show blank or just "exercise" if there's none.
-* Need to Split the quick stats into (weight /cal) bubbles and have images in each (scale/food icons)
 * Move all log colors down one.
 Darker looks better.
 Or invert to where we have lighter background than the section cards
 * On the quick stats have a hover popup that says that the avg is taken over the last 7 days for weight/cal
-* Start on Dashboard.
-Get a graph up for the bodyweight or something
-    - app/dashboard/page should be server component, insert a separate client dashboard component within it.
-    - Should I do similar thing to make loading pages faster? idk
 * Might need to edit the FetchLogForDate function to use log_id and not log_date
 * In the calendar picker highlight days with filled in logs?
 * Setup some cache for date logs so we don't have to keep fetching from db every time